crojasmrls/hmod/README.md

 ### Installation

 _HMOD_ relies on the [Salabim simulator](https://www.salabim.org/) to manage dependencies and resources to model the different microarchitectures.
 Salabim can be installed by running `pip install salabim`.
+Also, as cache replacement model it uses the [Python Cache Hierarchy Simulator](https://pypi.org/project/pycachesim/) that can be installed by running `pip install pycachesim`

+Additionally, you will need the RISC-V toolchain to compile C code and obtain RISC-V assembly.
+Follow the instructions on the risc-v-examples submodule or use a docker image as indicated below.

+#### Docker Images
+Install docker:

+    sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

+Check if Docker daemon is running:

+    sudo systemctl is-active docker

+If not, activate it:

+    sudo systemctl start docker

+For building a Docker image that contains the risc-v tools, you can use the included docker file.

+    sudo docker build -t hmod_env .

+Alternatively, you can download the following docker image from the docker hub.

+    sudo docker pull docker.io/crojasmrls/hmod_env

+When you have the image ready, you can create a new container using this command:

+    sudo docker run -it --mount src=$(pwd),target=/hmod,type=bind hmod_env cd hmod

 ### Usage